mrbusche/matthewbusche.com/_posts/2018-09-30-filtering-five-thirty-eight-nfl-leaderboard.md

     });

 As always you can use a [Bookmarklet Creator](https://mrcoles.com/bookmarklet/) to add this as a "bookmark" on your address bar to make filtering super easy.

+Note: If you can't find a person, each person needs to acknowledge that they want to publically post their score by visiting the leaderboard page and clicking a link.